lukeocodes/auth0-blog/_posts/2018-04-16-react-express-and-material-ui-in-the-wild.markdown

 - 2018-03-27-react-router-4-practical-tutorial
 ---

-**TL;DR:** In this guide we'll learn how to build a React application using React Router 4 and Material UI.
+**TL;DR:** In this guide, we'll learn how to build a React application using React Router 4 and Material UI.
 Building a robust backend API with Express, a functional frontend application with React and Material UI.
 We attempt to build a real-world example using Material UI to keep our user experience in-check, without sacrificing on security.
 You can download the complete working [application here](http://www.github.com/auth0/auth0-react-material).

 ## What we're going to build

 In this article, we're going to be building two individual applications.

 Firstly, there will be an API, built on [Express](https://expressjs.com/) that is responsible for serving us our data.
+It will by built to verify tokens originally issued to our React application.

-Secondly, our React application which will access our API.
-Our Express application is going to be built to verify tokens originally issued to our React application and our React application is going to be built to keep those tokens safe in memory, not persisting them to local storage.
-This is intended to demonstrate how a SPA application can be used for authentication, securely.
+Secondly, our [React](https://reactjs.org) application which will be all about our videos!
+We're going to build an app which will access our API and display videos from our [Auth0 YouTube channel](https://www.youtube.com/auth0).
+We're going to be authenticating our users in React and keeping our access tokens safe in memory, not persisting them to local storage.

+This application stack is intended to demonstrate how a SPA application can be used for authentication, securely and how backend applications can use our tokens to verify authorization, responsibly.

 ### React

-For a while now, [React](https://reactjs.org) has been a developer favourite, developed by Facebook, with some amazing features.
-Working with the DOM can be frustrating, but by offering developers a small set of tools to learn, React makes interacting with the browser DOM accessible to a large set of developers familiar with JavaScript but unfamiliar with the DOM API.
+For a while now, [React](https://reactjs.org) has been a developer favourite.
+It was developed by Facebook with some amazing features to take away some of the frustrations of working with the DOM.
+By offering developers a small set of tools to learn, React makes interacting with the browser DOM accessible to a large set of developers familiar with JavaScript but unfamiliar with the DOM API.

 React gives us an ideal, or “virtual”, representation of our application, in our virtual DOM, with that simple set of tools to refine and manipulate it.
 Then, through a process of “[reconciliation](https://reactjs.org/docs/reconciliation.html)”, it syncs with the real DOM.